Scoutress/Logoipsum-demo-website/README.md

 # Tasks left:

-- Bug: When pressing on category (in /services) twice, system will show doubled service cards.
+- Bug: When pressing on category (in /services), category component is not active.
-- Bug: Size of service cards is not correct (in /services).
 - Bug: Search is not working.
 - Bug: While creating new business or booking with swagger, he asks for ID.
 And when I try to fill id input, it says "id is not allowed".
+- Bug: While pressing on "Book now" btn, iš shows "Error fetching service" if not Logged in.

 ## Typescript part

-- Make a dynamic route for one business page.
 - By clicking on Avatar (user) in the dropdown menu.
 - Sidebar modal form opening after pressing the "Book Appointment" button.
 - Open My bookings on the route by selecting the "My booking" option from the dropdown menu.